-Figure 2: Steady state simulations of three-body model (1).
-The vertical axis is normalized to % MFI, which represent relative fluorescence intensity normalized to the maximum observed value in an experiment.
-Since MFI depends on the range of tested concentrations, different experimental setups may yield different apparent values even if underlying trends remain similar.
-The variables in the experiments have different ranges of initial concentration of the TCE.
+Figure 2: Model-based steady state simulations of the three-body model (1).
+The vertical axis is normalized to % MFI, which represents relative fluorescence intensity normalized to the maximum observed value in a hypothetical experiment.
+This figure does not represent experimental data, but rather simulations using the model under two different TCE concentration ranges.
+These simulations illustrate that if one were to conduct experiments using different concentration ranges, they might observe distinctive patterns such as those shown here, even if the underlying biological processes are consistent.
+The variables in the simulations have different ranges of initial concentration of the TCE.
 The initial TCE concentration range and the range of horizontal axis values in (a) are larger than in (b).
 The plots on the left show the concentrations of the trimer and the targets, and the plots on the right side show the drug-target dimer concentrations.

-The dissociation constants K_D are sufficient to estimate the equilibrium concentration of each species in a dimerization reaction (for example a + b $\frac{k{on}}{k{off}}$ ab), and different values of (k{on}, k{off}) that result in the same dissociation constant can change the reaction rate but do not affect the equilibrium concentrations.
+The dissociation constants $K_D$ are sufficient to estimate the equilibrium concentration of each species in a dimerization reaction (for example a + b $\frac{k{\text{on}}}{k{\text{off}}}$ ab), and different values of $(k{\text{on}}, k{\text{off}})$ that result in the same dissociation constant can change the reaction rate but do not affect the equilibrium concentrations.

-The steady state reached when performing a long-time simulation of the three-body model (1) will predict the actual equilibrium concentrations, which can be thought as an in silico equivalent of an in vitro dose-response experiment used to estimate projected target occupancy as a function of drug concentration.
-Figure 2 shows a numerical simulation of the system, with parameters representing a molecule described in [19].
+The steady state reached when performing a long-time simulation of the three-body model (1) will predict the actual equilibrium concentrations, which can be thought of as an in silico equivalent of an in vitro dose-response experiment used to estimate projected target occupancy as a function of drug concentration.
+Figure 2 shows a numerical simulation of the system, with corresponding parameter values listed in Table 2, representing the PF-006671008 molecule [19], and a total simulation duration of 1000 hours.
 The y-axis in Figures 2a and 2b is normalized to capture % of Maximum Fluorescence Intensity (MFI), where MFI represents fluorescence intensity normalized to the maximum observed value in a given experiment.
 Because the normalization depends on the tested concentration range, MFI-based results may appear different across experiments even if the underlying biological response is similar.
 The relative concentrations are measured based on the relative strength of the fluorescent signal.
 Analyzing the factors that affect the characteristic bell shape of the projected trimer concentration is the focus of this section.
 Picking the "right" range of molecule concentrations is critical in visualization of the bell shape.
 For example, note when comparing Figure 2a and Figure 2b, how different experimental results might look when reported in MFI format with different ranges of drug concentration on the x-axis.